 3. Slouches all the time and seems sort of floppy – This goes along with number 2.
 Kids that are not processing vestibular and proprioceptive input well, often have poor core strength.
 They hang on everything and usually have a hard time sitting up straight.

-4. Freaks out when laid on back for diaper changes or washing hair – Looking at the other end of the spectrum, when kids are over processing vestibular input, meaning they are sensitive to it, being tipped back is terrifying because they really don’t have a sense of where there body is going.
+4. Freaks out when laid on back for diaper changes or washing hair – Looking at the other end of the spectrum, when kids are over processing vestibular input, meaning they are sensitive to it, being tipped back is terrifying because they really don’t have a sense of where their body is going.
 It’s like they are tipping back off of a cliff.

 5. Won’t walk barefoot outside – Parents unknowingly often tell me stories about their babies sitting on a blanket refusing to move because of the grass or sand.
 Some grow out of this as their sensory system becomes desensitized, some don’t.
-If your child is refusing to walk on grass or sand, or gets visibly upset it is a clear indication that they are sensitive to textures and their tactile (or touch) system is over processing.
+If your child is refusing to walk on grass or sand, or gets visibly upset, it is a clear indication that they are sensitive to textures and their tactile (or touch) system is over processing.
 They may actually perceive this as painful.

-6. Particular about clothes – If your child cries at the seams of their socks, hates tags, and refuses to wear certain types of clothes (usually jeans and dressy clothes) then they are likely over processing tactile input.
-While this can be annoying, it is often so uncomfortable it is painful.
+6. Particular about clothes – If your child cries at the seams of their socks, hates tags, and refuses to wear certain types of clothes (usually jeans and dressy clothes), then they are likely over processing tactile input.
+While this can be annoying, it is often so uncomfortable, it is painful.

 7. Has to have everything a certain way – While this one may be linked to other behavior and psychological aspects, it can also very much be sensory.
 Kids that are sensitive to a particular kind or many forms of sensory input may try hard to control their environment so they aren’t put in any situations that are uncomfortable.
 They may keep their belongings organized in a certain way or have to put their clothes on in a specific order.

 8. Pushes people and objects all the time – If your kid is always pushing on others or things, it is a clear sign they are looking for some proprioceptive (deep pressure) input.
 Sometimes kids like this will get labeled as aggressive or hyperactive.
 Head over to how to handle hyperactive kids to learn more.

 9. Leans up against washer or stereo speakers – While there aren’t often a lot of opportunities for this, it’s another way that kids will seek proprioceptive input can get it.
 The shaking and vibration of these objects gives lots of proprioceptive input.